First Offense Marijuana Possession Lawyer for Polk County, Iowa

 Under Iowa law, though, that shouldn't happen.
 Iowa Code 124E.18 has a reciprocity provision.
 Out-of-state patients with medical cannabidiol registration cards should have their cannabidiol cards recognized.
 Out of state cannabidiol cards don't allow you to buy medical marijuana from Iowa cannabidiol dispensaries, though.

-Some counties have not recognized reciprocity for other states' cards.
-When patients' medication is , rather than cannabidiol, has charged those patients with illegal of a .
+Some counties have not recognized reciprocity for other states' medical marijuana cards.
+When patients' medication is marijuana, rather than cannabidiol, Iowa has charged those patients with illegal possession of a controlled substance.

 Disqualifying Felonies